- Most emoji's are 2 unicode characters (there's a small set that are a single character)

-Note: If you are checking a message length using our message builder UI we have an 'on paste' filter that will change a couple of known problem characters.
-(Apostrophes, single and double quotes and ellipses when pasted from Microsoft Word use unicode characters)
+• If you are checking a message length using our message builder UI we have an 'on paste' filter that will change a couple of known problem characters e.g. apostrophes, single and double quotes and ellipses when pasted from Microsoft Word use unicode characters.

-Note: To help users of our API's, we have a set of character replacements which attempt to keep a message as non-unicode.
-These are similar to our 'on paste' filtering but also includes some things like: 0-width space, unicode space, tab character, hyphens and bullet point characters.
+• To help users of our API's, we have a set of character replacements which attempt to keep a message as non-unicode.
+These are similar to our 'on paste' filtering but also include things like: 0-width space, unicode space, tab character, hyphens and bullet point characters.

 Was this article helpful?